Cybersecurity-Ethical-Hacker/lfier/README.md

 - Open a New Terminal Window
 - Restart Your Computer

-You must activate the virtual environment before running XSSDynagen to ensure that all dependencies are correctly loaded.
+You must activate the virtual environment before running LFIer to ensure that all dependencies are correctly loaded.

 ## 📄 Payloads Mechanism